The Master of Science in Economic Theory and Policy

 The M.S. curriculum consists of ten core courses, including two mentored research workshops and a thesis seminar, and six electives.
 Students complete most of their required courses in the first year.
 In their second year, students undertake a year-long research project under the direction of one of the Levy Institute’s core teams, culminating in a thesis.
 The following is a sample course of study (core courses are denoted by an asterisk).
 Electives courses for Spring 2018: Poverty and Gender, Development Finance, History of Economic Thought, Inequalities across Time and Space.

 The first year of the program is largely devoted to an intensive set of core courses in economic theory, with one elective in each semester.

 - Advanced Macroeconomics*

 - Research Methods IIA: Stock-Flow Consistent Modeling Methods* or Research Methods IIB: Introduction to Stock-Flow Modeling and Public Policy Analysis*

 - Two Electives

 The second year emphasizes research and the application of theory to policy evaluation.
-A crucial component of the Levy M.S. is the research practicum, which is completed in the second year of the program.
-M.S. candidates, working under the close supervision of program faculty, apply their course work to an active research project during the practicum.
-The research practicum is designed to help candidates hone their skills and deepen their substantive knowledge in one of the five concentrations offered by the program.
+A crucial component of the Levy M.S. is the extensive research training in the second year of the program.
+M.S. candidates, working under the close supervision of program faculty, apply their course work to an active research project.
+The research training is designed to help candidates hone their skills and deepen their substantive knowledge in one of the five concentrations offered by the program.

 - Research Workshop I*